 Gordon: Why did you volunteer with Education for Life a project of Catholic Church Diocese of Eldoret involved in HIV/AIDS Education?

-Francis: I took an offer to volunteer with Education for Life a Catholic HIV prevention strategy, because it was using holistic approach to tackle HIV by offering HIV education to high schools, churches, prisons, and colleges, at the same time the project was supporting HIV positive people and HIV widowed women with no source of income paying school fees, rent and food and I felt I should be part of the team.
+Francis: I took an offer to volunteer with Education for Life a Catholic HIV prevention strategy, because it was using a holistic approach to tackle HIV by offering HIV education to high schools, churches, prisons, and colleges, at the same time the project was supporting HIV positive people and HIV widowed women with no source of income paying school fees, rent and food and I felt I should be part of the team.
 I felt HIV infected individuals should be at the forefront fighting the scourge.
-I approached Sr Helen O'Reagan who was the project coordinator and she took me in and trained me as a facilitator my main area was sharing my personal experience with participants, talking about adherence and positive living.
-Sr Hellen relocated to the US her email is email@example.com
+I approached Sr Helen O'Reagan who was the project coordinator and she took me in and trained me as a facilitator my main area was sharing my personal experience with participants, talking about adherence, and positive living.
+Sr Hellen relocated to the US her email is firstname.lastname@example.org

-Francis: Hope For future was founded in 2002 and was registered officially in 2003, our main mission was to fight HIV related to stigma in the society by then none of us could afford HIV drugs so we thought we would be contributing for hospitalized members transport their bodies home because death real and indeed many died, later when HIV drugs became available we decided to focus on HIV orphaned children we felt we would mobilize school fees, uniform sanitary pads, toiletries, underwear, and bathing soaps but we could not find support so we decided to focus on items we could afford such as sanitary pads toiletries underwear soaps and body lotion only for our contracts to discontinued last year when USAID slashed HIV funding to Kenya rendering Hopeless we have nothing to contribute for them
+Francis: Hope For Future was founded in 2002 and was registered officially in 2003, our main mission was to fight HIV related to stigma in the society by then none of us could afford HIV drugs so we thought we would be contributing for hospitalized members transport their bodies home because death real and indeed many died, later when HIV drugs became available we decided to focus on HIV orphaned children we felt we would mobilize school fees, uniform sanitary pads, toiletries, underwear, and bathing soaps but we could not find support so we decided to focus on items we could afford such as sanitary pads toiletries underwear soaps and body lotion only for our contracts to discontinued last year when USAID slashed HIV funding to Kenya rendering Hopeless we have nothing to contribute for them

-Gordon: What are your responsibilities at Hope For future Self Help Group?
+Gordon: What are your responsibilities at Hope For Future Self Help Group?

 Francis: I am the Team Leader at HOPE, I am tasked to reach out for support, ensure That the children are missing classes in their respective schools, talk to respective schools heads to understand the children's plight because some are taking Hiv drugs too.